crusherlk/crusherlk/README.md

 *   🖥️  See my portfolio at [crusherlk.vercel.app](https://crusherlk.vercel.app/)
 *   ✉️  You can contact me at [pchalaru@gmail.com](mailto:pchalaru@gmail.com)
-*   🚀  I'm learning - "How to do AI stuff"
+*   🚀  I'm learning how to do AI stuff
 *   🤝  I'm open collaborating on interesting projects

 ### Skills